 SUPPORTS TRADITIONAL ARTISANS: Many traditional crafts that have been passed down from generation to generation are disappearing due to mass production.
 Supporting these artisans not only keeps these precious art forms alive, it provides an income source for rural communities allowing residents to stay in their family homes rather than being forced to relocate to big cities, keeps families together, and is good for the environment.
 Supporting these types of crafts is more expensive than buying mass-produced materials as the work is more skilled and labor-intensive, but it is very worthwhile.

-Traditional Artisan hand printing cotton using carved wood blocks in Sanager, India
+Traditional Artisan hand printing cotton using carved wood blocks at The Block Printing Company in Sanganer, India

 SUPPORTS THE VULNERABLE: A business that helps provide a pathway to prosperity to the most vulnerable, usually women, that they otherwise wouldn't have, such a paid training and free education is a great way to create lasting and meaningful generational change.

 The non-profit Saheli Center accepts all women who apply, and provides free training, above average wages, a free education for their girls including all tuition, supplies and uniforms, health insurance, a female-specific health center, library, and a vegetable garden to all of the Saheli Women.

 USING VINTAGE AND UPCYCLED MATERIALS: Giving vintage fabrics a new life is a great way to decrease your environmental footprint.
 Companies that make use of their leftover fabrics or purchase deadstock are also practicing sustainable manufacturing.

 BYPASSING FACTORIES AND SUPPORTING INDIVIDUAL ARTISANS: Brands that work directly with artisans are also helping to support ethical production.
 Self-employed artisans can name their own prices and set their own hours without having to to share their profits, miss out on valuable family time, or work 15 hour days.